oracle/weblogic-kubernetes-operator/docs-source/content/security/encryption.md

 #### Introspector encryption

-The WebLogic Server Kubernetes Operator has an introspection job that handles WebLogic domain encryption.
+The operator has an introspection job that handles WebLogic domain encryption.
-The introspection also addresses use of Kubernetes secrets for use with configuration overrides.
+The introspection job also addresses the use of Kubernetes secrets with configuration overrides.
 For additional information on the configuration handling, see [Configuration overrides]({{<relref "/userguide/managing-domains/configoverrides/_index.md">}}).

-The introspection also creates a `boot.properties` file that is made available to the pods in the WebLogic domain.
+The introspection job also creates a `boot.properties` file that is made available to the pods in the WebLogic domain.
 The credential used for the WebLogic domain is kept in a Kubernetes `Secret` which follows the naming pattern `<domainUID>-weblogic-credentials`, where `<domainUID>` is the unique identifier of the domain, for example, `mydomain-weblogic-credentials`.

 {{% notice info %}}
-For more information about the WebLogic credentials secret, see [Secrets]({{<relref "/security/secrets.md#reference">}}).
+For more information about the WebLogic credentials secret, see [Secrets]({{<relref "/security/secrets.md">}}).
 {{% /notice %}}

 #### Encryption of Kubernetes secrets